Subchapter 08A – Departmental Rules

 (15) “CPE” means continuing professional education;

-(16) “Disciplinary action” means revocation or suspension of, or refusal to grant, membership, or the imposition of a reprimand, probation, constructive comment, or any other penalty or condition;
+(16) “Disciplinary action” means revocation or suspension of, or refusal to grant, a certificate, or the imposition of a reprimand, probation, constructive comment, or any other penalty or condition;

 (17) “FASB” means the Financial Accounting Standards Board;